 Date and time functions

-The following functions only support the DATE data type as input: ADD_MONTHS, CURRENT_DATE, LAST_DAY, and NEXT_DAY.
+The following functions only support the DATE data type as input parameters: ADD_MONTHS, CURRENT_DATE, LAST_DAY, and NEXT_DAY.

-If you provide a TIMESTAMP type as input to the above functions, OceanBase Database will implicitly convert it to the DATE type before passing it to the function for calculation and will return a DATE type result.
+If you provide a TIMESTAMP type parameter to any of the above functions, OceanBase Database will implicitly convert it to the DATE type before performing the operation and will return a DATE type result.

-Before using date and time functions, we recommend that you execute SELECT * FROM NLS_DATABASE_PARAMETERS to view the current NLS format, as shown in the following example:
+Before using date and time functions, it is recommended to execute SELECT * FROM NLS_DATABASE_PARAMETERS to view the current NLS format, as shown below:

 obclient> SELECT * FROM NLS_DATABASE_PARAMETERS;